Covering events: The Fashion Show under a tent

 Types of clients

 I believe there are two types of clients—Educated and uneducated.
-I am not talking about how smart the client is or how many degrees they might have.
-I am talking about their experience with working with photographers when it comes to hiring me for example.
+I am not talking about how bright the client is or how many degrees they might have.
+For example, when hiring me, I am talking about their experience working with photographers.

-Sometimes clients will have naive, impracticable or inappropriate expectations.
-Most of the time this is with those clients with little experience-hiring photographers.
+Sometimes, clients will have naive, impracticable, or inappropriate expectations.
+Most of the time, this is done with clients who need more experience hiring photographers.

-The first place the client relationship goes wrong is often in communication.
-The best thing you can have when a situation arises of dissatisfaction about something from the client is to look at the paper work.
+The first place the client relationship needs to be corrected is often in communication.
+When dissatisfaction about something from the client arises, the best thing you can do is look at the paperwork.

 A written contract is best for helping resolve these disputes.
-Second best to a written contract is written documentation that could be as simple as emails.
+The second best to a written contract is written documentation that could be as simple as emails.

-Even with a written contract the one thing that continues to plague client relationships is the lack of planning.
-The better the planning the better the results and satisfaction for all involved.
+Even with a written contract, the one thing plaguing client relationships is more planning.
+The better the planning, the better the results and satisfaction for all involved.

-Without having the ability to scout a location and walking through the assignment it is impossible to anticipate all the needs that might arise.
+With the ability to scout a location and walk through the assignment, it is possible to anticipate all the needs that might arise.

 How do you know you have a problem?

-Your client must tell you about a problem for you to fix it.
-Sadly I have found in my career many people will never tell you there’s a problem.
-They just don’t hire you again.
+Your client will need to tell you about a problem so you can fix it.
+Sadly, I have found that in my career, many people will never tell you there’s a problem.
+They don’t hire you again.

-If no one ever tells you, there is a good chance your personality turns him or her off and they don’t want to fix the situation.
-My advice is to seek counseling; it will be worth every penny you spend to know how to stop certain behaviors that are undermining your career.
+If no one ever tells you, there is a good chance your personality turns them off, and they don’t want to fix the situation.
+I advise seeking counseling; it will be worth every penny you spend knowing how to stop certain behaviors from undermining your career.

-If you are lucky and get a customer complaint then this is actually good for you.
-Often this means people think you need to know so you can both correct this and continue to work with them or they think you need to know so you can avoid this in the future.
-Either way you now no of a problem that needs to be addressed.
+If you are lucky and get a customer complaint, this is good for you.
+Often, this means people think you need to know so you can both correct this and continue to work with them, or they think you need to know so you can avoid this in the future—either way, you see no problem that needs to be addressed.

 How to handle the conflict

 Listen—the best tool you have is the ability to listen.
-Listening is not just being quite.
+Listening is not just being quiet.
 Good listening requires you to respond appropriately to the comments.

-Apologize—A true apology lets the customer understand that they have been heard and understood.
+Apologize—A genuine apology lets the customer understand that they have been heard and understood.
 This should be carefully worded.
-If you don’t feel that you have done anything wrong, then be sure to convey regret for the experience of the other person as a result of what you did.
+If you don’t feel that you have done anything wrong, then be sure to convey regret for the other person’s experience due to what you did.
 This is assuming it was unintended.
-Apologizing for the effect this caused doesn’t mean you will reach a resolution.
-Be sure you are taking responsibility for the effect you caused or it will not be sincerely taken.
+Apologizing for the effect this caused doesn’t mean you will resolve.
+Be sure you take responsibility for the impact you caused, or it will not be sincerely taken.

 Take Action—After apologizing for what has taken place to cause this problem, move on to letting them know you want to correct the problem.
-You can say something like, “Obviously what we have done is very upsetting to you and you need to know that I am going to get to the bottom of this.”
+You can say, “Obviously, what we have done is very upsetting to you, and you need to know that I am going to get to the bottom of this.”

-Take the emotion out—Now that you have expressed with emotion your concern the next phase is exploration of the facts.
+Take the emotion out—Now that you have expressed your concern with emotion, the next phase is exploring the facts.
 This is where you are just getting the facts of the situation.
-Often this is where a client may state what is wrong and how this is complicating their ability to solve the problem they brought you on to help.
-Remember sometimes they have already jumped to a conclusion that this is not fixable and you have wasted their time.
-The tendency is to quickly fix things, but be sure at this stage you fully understand what they think is wrong.
-Once you have all the facts laid out restate this in your own words to them and ask if you have everything correct.
-The reason for you to put it into your own words will help them know you heard them and understand.
+Often, clients may state what is wrong and how this complicates their ability to solve the problem they brought you on to help.
+Remember, sometimes they have already concluded that this is not fixable, and you have wasted their time.
+The tendency is to fix things quickly, but be sure you fully understand what they think is wrong at this stage.
+Once you have all the facts laid out, restate them in your own words and ask if everything is correct.
+It would be best to put it into your own words because it will help them know you heard them and understand.

-Patience—I think it is best that you stop after getting all the facts and tell them you need just some time to process if it is needed.
-“Do you mind if I take a few minutes and see what I/we can do?
-I will call you back with our ideas in the morning,” is one way to give you time to process all that you have discovered.
+Patience—It is best to stop after getting all the facts and tell them you need time to process if required.
+“Do you mind if I take a few minutes to see what I/we can do?
+I will call you back with our ideas in the morning,” this is one way to give you time to process all that you have discovered.

-Deliver on your promise—The true apology that you started with entails a resolution.
-You need to deliver on this promise to be sincere and complete.
-Without this you will undermine your reputation and brand as not trust worthy.
+Deliver on your promise—The genuine apology you started with entails a resolution.
+It would be best if you delivered on this promise to be sincere and complete.
+Without this, you will undermine your reputation and brand as not trustworthy.

 Fire the client